AndreThompson-Atlow/DiscordGeminiBot/README.md

 ## Features

 - Responds to messages that mention the bot or use a command prefix
-- Uses Google's Gemini Pro model for AI-powered responses
+- Uses Google's Gemini 2.5 Flash model for AI-powered responses
 - Handles long responses by splitting them into multiple messages
 - Easy to configure and deploy